Work smarter: cloud project management for virtual teams

 The latest incarnation of the Office suite, Office 365 features all the programs you know and love (or are at least familiar with), without the need for on-site infrastructure or pesky installation CDs.
 Based in the cloud, Office 365 grants users access to their apps and their files wherever they have the internet, making it perfect for hotdesking and remote working.

-Far more than the word processor that came with your PC, Office 365 is a complete virtual office solution; packaged with email, storage, and calendar features, it's a project management tool in itself.
+Far more than the word processor that came with your PC, Office 365 is a complete virtual office solution; packaged with email, storage, and calendar tools, it’s a project management system in itself, and its new and expanded features make the product suite more functional than ever.

 Office 365 packages are available from $5 per user, per month, with several plan options including other collaborative services such as Skype for Business, and Microsoft Teams.